Note: In this website, Japanese names are given in the Japanese order: family name first.

 Hi, I’m Komada Makiko and I’m the founder and editor of the website Koryuen.
 I work as a writer, speaker, and translator in the field of netsuke and other arts and crafts.

-My major publications include Netsuke (Kadokawa, 2015), Contemporary Netsuke: the Kinsey Collection(Chiba City Museum of Art, 2001, as translator), and Matsuda Gonroku’s Book of Urushi: Japanese Lacquerware from a Master (Japan Library, 2019, as co-translator).
+My major publications include Netsuke (Kadokawa, 2015, as author), Contemporary Netsuke: the Kinsey Collection(Chiba City Museum of Art, 2001, as translator), and Matsuda Gonroku’s Book of Urushi: Japanese Lacquerware from a Master (Japan Library, 2019, as co-translator).

 My father is Komada Ryushi, a contemporary netsuke artist and a third-generation carver of okimono (figurines).
 It may seem natural that I work in the same field, but this was not what I had originally intended.

 As a student, I loved studying English so much so that I wanted to be a linguist.
-After obtaining a master’s degree in English Studies at the Dokkyo University in Japan, I enrolled in the Graduate School of the University of Alberta, Canada.
+After obtaining a master’s degree in English Studies at the Dokkyo University in Japan, I was awarded a Rotary Foundation Scholarship and enrolled in the Graduate School of the University of Alberta, Canada.
 My plan was to get a PhD in linguistics after five years.

 However, being in a completely different environment, I realized how rare and interesting my position was.
 There were many linguists who were fluent in both English and Japanese, while there was almost no one who was born and raised in the family of a netsuke artist who was able to communicate in English.